Jane Withers: Marriages and children

-In May 1947, Withers announced her engagement to William (Bill) Moss, a Texas entrepreneur and film producer, after a two-year courtship.
+In May 1947, Withers announced her engagement to William (Bill) P. Moss Jr., a Texas entrepreneur and film producer, after a two-year courtship.
 They married on September 20, 1947.
-The couple lived on ranches in Midland, Texas, and New Mexico with their three children.
+The couple lived on ranches in Midland, Texas, and New Mexico with their three children: Wendy Leigh Moss, William Paul Moss III, and Randy Moss.
 They separated in April 1953 and Withers was granted a divorce in July 1954, citing her husband's "excessive drinking and gambling".
 She received a $1 million property settlement, including monthly alimony and child support, trust fund and insurance fund for the children, and a half-interest in Texas oil fields owned by Moss, as well as full custody of the children.
 Suffering from emotional strain over the impending divorce, Withers was hospitalized for five months in 1953 with severe rheumatoid arthritis and developed complete paralysis.
 She recovered with no lasting effects.